maxtkc/mos-herb-site/gallery.md

     alt: And this is how you were born!
   - image: /assets/images/webp/firecider.webp
     alt: Do you think herbs feel pain?
-  - text: "Mo has provided me with an exceptional example of what a talented, knowledgeable, and grounded clinical herbalist looks like just after completing my first clinical apprenticeship.
-They are an incredible teacher!"
+  - text: "Mo has provided me with an exceptional example of what a talented, knowledgeable, and grounded clinical herbalist looks like."
     attribution: "— Kira Rib, anthropologist and herbalist"
 ---